ByteCatch-Games/Textemon-game-/README.md

 - ✔️ Feature Request 10.
 - ✔️ Feature Request 11.

-If you find something is missing, `model-repo` is listening.
+If you find something is missing, `Textemon` is listening.
 Please create a feature request [from here](https://github.com/Liquefy7822/Textemon-game-/issues/new/choose).
 # License

-Textémon is released under the GPL V3 license.
+Textémon is released under the GPL General Public Licence V3 license.
 See the LICENSE file for more details.

 # Informationℹ︎
 This is a project for school.
 We made the code mainly online on Datalore by jetbrains.
 There is an accomapny app for this game.
 The app in made on Quant-UX.
 (Link here)